dwief-usgs/xstrm/README.rst

 ---------------
 Install the package

-Soon users will be able to pip install from main branch using the below command.
-Users can install working branches by adding @branch_name
+pip install from main branch using the below command.
+Users can also install working branches by adding @branch_name

 * pip install git+https://github.com/dwief-usgs/xstrm.git